scoconno/scoconno.github.io/examined/Meaning/Handout3.md

 Recall Tolstoy's question:

 > ...
 My question - that which at the age of fifty brought me to the verge of suicide - was the simplest of questions, lying in the soul of every man from the foolish child to the wisest elder: it was a question without an answer to which one cannot live, as I had found by experience.
 It was: "What will come of what I am doing today or shall do tomorrow?
 What will come of my whole life?"

+> Differently expressed, the question is: "Why should I live, why wish for anything, or do anything?"
+It can also be expressed thus: "Is there any meaning in my life that the inevitable death awaiting me does not destroy?
 (Tolstoy, p.14)[^1]

 [1]: Tolstoy, Leo, `A Confession', 1882

-Differently expressed, the question is: "Why should I live, why wish for anything, or do anything?"
-It can also be expressed thus: "Is there any meaning in my life that the inevitable death awaiting me does not destroy?
-(Tolstoy, p.14)

 Life has meaning only if it has significant value or purpose over time, where this value makes life choice worthy.
 There are two different ways of understanding this value: